gjwdyk/AWS-Lambda-in-CloudFormation/README.md

 <br>

-Other more advanced aspects of Lambda are not covered.
+Other aspects of Lambda are not covered.